 The former strategy works for one simple reason: it gets rid of filler and fluff.
 In extreme cases, you may have to cut a great deal of exposition in order to get to the beating heart of your story.
-And yes, this will be painful, but trust us — your readers will appreciate not having to read through 50 pages of buildup before the first inciting incident.
+This may be painful, but trust us — your readers will appreciate not having to trudge through 50 pages of buildup before your inciting incident.

 As for the latter, it might seem like adding more content is counterintuitive to a quicker pace.
 But because action and dialogue move the story forward in a concrete manner, you can always rely on them to improve slow pacing.

-Yes, it’s advice that you’ve already heard a thousand times, but it bears repeating: show, don’t tell as often as possible.
-For those who aren’t really sure what that means, it’s easiest for us to, well, show you.
+In a similar vein, while you may have already heard this advice, it bears repeating: show, don’t tell as often as possible.
+For those who aren’t really sure what that means, it’s easiest for us to, well, show you!
 Here’s a passage from Sally Rooney’s Normal People that exemplifies this rule:

 He wakes up just after eight.
 It’s bright outside the window and the carriage is warming up, a heavy warmth of breath and sweat.
 Minor train stations with unreadable names flash past… Connell rubs his left eye with his knuckles and sits up.
 Elaine is reading the one novel she has brought with her on the journey, a novel with a glossy cover and the words "Now a Major Motion Picture" along the top.
 The actress on the front has been their constant companion for weeks.